hyperledger-archives/sawtooth-rfcs/text/0000-pbft-consensus-seal.md

     }

-Before a new block can be finalized by the leader, a `PbftSeal` must be constructed with 2f+1 `PbftSignedCommitVote` messages included.
+Before a new block can be finalized by the leader, a `PbftSeal` must be constructed with 2f+1 `PbftSignedCommitVote` messages included for the previous block.
 Prior to followers committing a block, they must verify the `PbftSeal`.
 To verify the seal, the node must:

-1. Verify the `previous_id` field in the seal matches the current block
+1. Verify the `previous_id` field in the seal matches the `previous_id` field in the block that the node is trying to commit
-2. Verify the `summary` field matches the block's summary
+2. Verify the `summary` field in the seal matches the `summary` field in the block that the node is trying to commit
+3. Verify that all `ConsensusPeerMessageHeader.signer_id` fields are unique and that they all correspond to public keys of nodes that were participating in that block according to the `sawtooth.consensus.pbft.peers` field.
-3. For each vote:
+4. For each vote:
-   1. Verify the `header_signature` of each vote matches the `signer_public_key` in the header
+   1. Verify the signature of each `PbftSignedCommitVote` by checking that `header_signature` is a valid signature over `header` using the private key associated with the public key in the header, `ConsensusPeerMessageHeader.signer_id`.
-   2. Verify the SHA512 digest of the `message` field matches the `message_sha512` field in the header
+   2. Verify that the SHA512 digest of the `PbftSignedCommitVote.message` field matches the `ConsensusPeerMessageHeader.content_sha512` field.
+This
+   3. Verify that the `PbftMessage.block.block_id` field matches the `PbftSeal.previous_id` field.

 # Drawbacks